 Tobacco use.
 Use of tobacco is the single largest risk factor for head and neck cancer.
 Tobacco products include cigarettes, cigars, pipes, chewing tobacco, and snuff.
 Eighty-five percent (85%) of head and neck cancer is linked to tobacco use.
-Recent research suggests that people who have used marijuana may be at higher risk for head and neck cancer.
+Additionally, recent research suggests that people who have used marijuana may be at higher risk for head and neck cancer.
 Secondhand smoke may also increase a person’s risk of head and neck cancer.

 Alcohol.
 Frequent and heavy consumption of alcohol is a risk factor for head and neck cancer.
 Using alcohol and tobacco together increases this risk even more.

 Other factors can raise a person’s risk of developing nasal cavity or paranasal sinus cancer:

 Human papillomavirus (HPV).
 Research indicates that infection with this virus is a risk factor for nasal cavity and paranasal sinus cancer.
 HPV is most commonly passed from person to person during sexual activity.
-There are different types, or strains, of HPV, and some strains are more strongly associated with certain types of cancers.
-HPV vaccines protect against certain strains of the virus.
+There are different types, or strains, of HPV, and some strains are more strongly linked with certain types of cancers.
+HPV vaccines protect against specific strains of the virus.

 Specific inhalants.
 Breathing in certain substances, most commonly found in the work environment, may increase the risk of developing nasal cavity or paranasal sinus cancer.
 These substances include: